DylanFernandes98/budget-tracker/README.md

 - Chart updates live when transactions are added or deleted
 - Data is stored locally using `SQLite`
 - Built with a clean, minimal GUI using `Tkinter`
-- Includes basic unit tests (Pytest) and CI workflow (GitHub Actions) for automated testing and linting
+- Includes unit tests (Pytest) and test coverage tracking (Codecov)
+- Automated testing, linting, and coverage reporting via GitHub Actions CI

 ## 🛠 Tech Stack